-When primary alcohol is treated with carboxylic acid in the presence of sulfuric acid a compound is formed.
+When primary alcohol is treated with a carboxylic acid in the presence of sulfuric acid a compound is formed.
 This compound has a sweet smell.
 The compound obtained is called ester.
-The chemical reaction occurring in the formation of ester is known as esterification reaction.
+The chemical reaction occurring in the formation of the ester is known as an esterification reaction.

 CH3COOH + CH3CH2COOH → CH3COOCH2CH3